holguinj/with-timing/README.md

 `alias lta='with-timing --key "$(pwd):tests" "lein test :all"'`

 It's important to include `$(pwd)` in the `--key` argument because the command `lein test :all` will take more or less time depending on the project I'm testing.
+I encourage you to use interpolation like that to make sure your predictions are useful.

 Another thing to keep in mind with this use case: if the command exits non-zero (e.g., if test fail), the timing won't be recorded for next time.